 TECH AND INNOVATION

-The objective of antitrust policy pertaining to so-called ‘big tech’ should be to promote and cultivate competition and innovation, rather than regulating through separation.
-Misguided tech policy threatens to leave us behind, and could ultimately prevent us from fully capitalizing upon the boundless possibilities of the Information Age.
-We need solutions which fit into the modern digital economy, instead of adhering to outdated antitrust dogma.
+We need solutions which fit into the modern digital economy, instead of adhering to outdated dogma that fundamentally misunderstands the very technologies and platforms being regulated.
 The opportunities and benefits of technological innovation should be embraced and utilized to our advantage, rather than demonized and treated as something to fear.
+Misguided tech policy threatens to leave us behind, and we need legislators who recognize the unique qualities of the internet and tailor evidence-based policy solutions to contend with the unprecedented threats and rewards of a decentralized internet and a rapidly digitizing world.
 Our future increasingly lies in tech, and in this day and age, we need leaders who understand that reality.